nccgroup/s3_objects_check/README.md

 ## Description

-Whitebox evaluation of effective S3 object permissions, to identify publicly accessible files.
+Whitebox evaluation of effective S3 object permissions, in order to identify publicly accessible objects.

 Allows identifying publicly accessible objects, as well as objects accessible for `AuthenticatedUsers` (by using a secondary profile).
 A number of tools exist which check permissions on buckets, but due to the complexity of IAM resource policies and ACL combinations, the effective permissions on specific objects is often hard to assess.
-Runs fast as it uses [asyncio](https://docs.python.org/3/library/asyncio.html) and [aiobotocore](https://github.com/aio-libs/aiobotocore).
+The tool runs fast as it uses [asyncio](https://docs.python.org/3/library/asyncio.html) and [aiobotocore](https://github.com/aio-libs/aiobotocore).

 ## Usage